ellacass/tRNAdb_scripts/README.md

 accession and taxon ID are parsed from the structures filename; the contig is extracted from the tRNAscan entry header.

-> Pseudogene candidates lacking a `Seq:` line in the structures output
-> (typically the most degenerate entries) are not represented in
-> `individual_fastas/` and are absent from downstream steps.

----

 ### Step 3 — Run cmsearch with archaeal model (`03_run_cmsearch_arch.sh`)